conda/conda-docs/README.md

 # Conda documentation

-This repository includes documentation for all of conda, including conda-build.
+This repository includes documentation for all of conda, including conda-build and conda-docs.

-The website is at http://conda.pydata.org/ and the docs are at http://conda.pydata.org/docs/.
+The website is at http://conda.pydata.org/ and the documentation is at http://conda.pydata.org/docs/.

 Feel free to make pull requests against this repo for suggested changes.
 All changes are welcome, from typo fixes to new documents to refactoring.

 ## Website

-You will need to
+You will need to:

     conda create -n conda-website -c asmeurer sphinxjp.themes.basicstrap cloud_sptheme

-Use
+To build the site, use:

     source activate conda-website
     cd web
     make html

-to build the site.
 The result will be in web/build/html.

-To check that the links are correct, use
+To check that the links are correct, use:

     make linkcheck

 ## Docs

-The docs have several dependencies.
-You can install them all with
+The documentation has several dependencies.
+Linux or Macintosh is recommended -- the conda-docs-deps package is not available for Windows because we do not have a conda package for perl on Windows.

+Install conda.
+See instructions on docs website.

+Then install documentation and dependencies:

     conda create -n conda-docs -c asmeurer conda-docs-deps python=3

-Furthermore you will need to have conda-build installed to generate the help pages for the conda-build commands.
+After editing files, test in browser by inserting this URL in front of the Github URL: http://rawgit.com/

+To check that the links are correct, use:

+    make linkcheck

+Before you generate documentation for the first time, install conda-build:

     conda install -n root conda-build

-Unfortunately the conda-docs-deps package is not available for Windows because we do not have a conda package for perl on Windows yet.

-Then run
+To generate documentation but skip the generation of command docs (much faster), run:

+    make just-html

+To generate the documentation and all the help pages for the conda-build commands, run:

     source activate conda-docs
     cd docs
     make html

 The result will be in docs/build/html.

-To skip the generation of command docs (much faster), run

-    make just-html

 ## Deploying